Wednesday 10 February 2021

 What are the residence rights in France of Non-European family members of EEA nationals?

-Although from January 2021 UK nationals living outside of the European Economic Area (EEA) will lose the right of free movement in Europe, that is not the case for those who are a family member of a European national.
+Although since January 2021 UK nationals living outside of the European Economic Area (EEA) no longer have the right of free movement in Europe, that is not the case for those who are a family member of a European national.

 Under European law, provided an EEA national meets the conditions for a right of residence, they may be accompanied or later joined by members of their family, even though they may not be EEA nationals.